muhammed-saffarini/face_detection_3/README.md

 This repository is released as open access:

 - **Code**: Licensed under the [MIT License](LICENSE), allowing free use, modification, and redistribution with attribution.
 - **Dataset (Niqab Dataset)**: Licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt the dataset as long as appropriate credit is given.

+## 🤝 Contribution Guidelines
+This repository is not open for external contributions.
+If you have questions, feedback, or issues, please open an **Issue** in the GitHub tracker.